Black: Culture

 In Japan, black is associated with mystery, the night, the unknown, the supernatural, the invisible and death.
 Combined with white, it can symbolize intuition.
-In 10th and 11th century Japan, it was believed that wearing black could bring misfortune.
+In 10th- and 11th-century Japan, it was believed that wearing black could bring misfortune.
 It was worn at court by those who wanted to set themselves apart from the established powers or who had renounced material possessions.

 In Japan black can also symbolize experience, as opposed to white, which symbolizes naiveté.
 The black belt in martial arts symbolizes experience, while a white belt is worn by novices.
 Japanese men traditionally wear a black kimono with some white decoration on their wedding day.

-In Indonesia black is associated with depth, the subterranean world, demons, disaster, and the left hand.
-When black is combined with white, however, it symbolizes harmony and equilibrium.
+Black is associated with depth in Indonesia, as well as the subterranean world, demons, disaster, and the left hand.
+When combined with white, however, it symbolizes harmony and equilibrium.

+Political movements

+Anarchism

-Political movementsAnarchism is a political philosophy, most popular in the late 19th and early 20th centuries, which holds that governments and capitalism are harmful and undesirable.
+Anarchism is a political philosophy, most popular in the late 19th and early 20th centuries, which holds that governments and capitalism are harmful and undesirable.
 The symbols of anarchism was usually either a black flag or a black letter A. More recently it is usually represented with a bisected red and black flag, to emphasise the movement's socialist roots in the First International.
 Anarchism was most popular in Spain, France, Italy, Ukraine and Argentina.
-There were also small but influential movements in the United States and Russia.
-In the latter, the movement initially allied itself with the Bolsheviks.
+There were also small but influential movements in the United States, Russia and many other countries all around the world.